6 Steps for Creating a Well-Crafted Product Story

 A common way to organize a product roadmap is to group similar items by strategic goals.
 For example, your goals might include “improve customer satisfaction,” “mobile-first,” or “double conversions.”
 Once you have alignment on these basic goals, it makes producing unified roadmaps much easier.
 If you don’t already have alignment on the strategy, start now.

 Your roadmap is a communication tool, first and foremost.
-So it’s important to have a presentation that’s compelling, looks nice, and tells the story you want to tell.
+So it’s important to have a compelling presentation, looks nice and tells the story you want to tell.

-You’ll want to have alignment on the roadmap style, legend, color coding, time horizon, and level of granularity.
+You’ll want to align the roadmap style, legend, color coding, time horizon, and level of granularity.

-With the Portfolio View feature of ProductPlan, each member of the team can be responsible for their own roadmap but include their roadmap into a consolidated portfolio view with the other roadmaps.
+With the Portfolio View feature of ProductPlan, each team member can be responsible for their own roadmap but include their roadmap into a consolidated portfolio view with the other roadmaps.

 The Portfolio View helps to consolidate roadmaps from product teams across the company.
 You can also include Marketing, operations, and IT roadmaps if needed.
 Some ProductPlan customers are consolidating a dozen or more roadmaps using the Portfolio View feature.